Bootleg GBA games

 This SMW cartridge is obviously fake.
-The "PAT.PEND.MADE IN JAPAN" line misses and it says "MODEL NO. AGB-022", which isn't a thing.
+The "PAT.PEND.MADE IN JAPAN" line is missing and it says "MODEL NO. AGB-022", which isn't a thing.

 This M&L:SS cartridge is fake too.
 It says "MODEL NO. AGB-004", which doesn't exist either.
 You should just look for AGB-002.

 This is an example of a genuine front.
 It has got the Nintendo logo, the Original Nintendo Seal of Quality and if you look closely, you can see the number 41 in the sticker.
 The sticker is of good quality.

 The front of my SMW is obviously fake as well.
 The sticker is not of good quality.
 It's also not put on horizontally, it's uneven.

 This Brother Bear cartridge says "LICENSED BY" but completely forgets the Nintendo logo.
 The sticker is put on poorly and of poor quality again too.

 Another thing too note is that, depending on from where you're buying, you should look at the last letters of the code on every game.
 There are different genuine ones, like DU and UKV, but the two most used are EUR and USA (in Western countries).
 I bought all my games from Dutch and German websites, so my games should have EUR on it.
 My bootlegs don't though, they say USA.
 So when the place it's supposed to come from doesn't match up with the location of the seller, you should ask the seller where he got it (because of course he could've bought it on vacation or something).

 This tLoZ:tMC cartridge is genuine.
 It says it comes from Europe, and it does, plus when you look closely you can see numbers in the sticker here too.